|

 it carries the unofficial moniker "Pooches and Teens."
 It's offered

-through the Southside high school's Science and Technology of Agriculture and
+through the Southside high school's Science and Technology of

-its Resources Academy magnet program.
+Agriculture and its Resources Academy magnet program.

-Students picked to take part usually are struggling and need a gentle nudge
+Students picked to take part usually are struggling and need a

-It's also a way to engage urban students through hands-on learning and
+It's also a way to engage urban students through hands-on learning

 "Because the teens are excited about this nontraditional program and

-want to be in class, their attendance and their grades improve," said
+want to be in class, their attendance and their grades improve,"

-Gayle Hutchens, president of Paws and Think Inc.
+said Gayle Hutchens, president of Paws and Think Inc.

 Hutchens selects dogs from the Humane Society of Indianapolis.
-Temperament

-likely" to be adopted.
+she calls "least likely" to be adopted.

-The dogs are brought to the school for 45-minute sessions with the students
+The dogs are brought to the school for 45-minute sessions with the

-commands, such as "sit," "down" and "heel."
+the canines basic commands, such as "sit," "down" and "heel."
+More

-service or companion dog.
+a service or companion dog.

-Junior Mike Dodd, 17, watched with approval as Magnus, a male German shepherd
+Junior Mike Dodd, 17, watched with approval as Magnus, a male German

-from his four-legged furry friend.
+sloppy kiss from his four-legged furry friend.

 "If I could have a dog, he would go home with me," Mike said.

-Sophomore Marvin Mullins, 15, had a little trouble getting Missy, a frisky
+Sophomore Marvin Mullins, 15, had a little trouble getting Missy, a

-"They know they can count on you to attend to their needs," he
+"They know they can count on you to attend to their needs," he said.

-Some teens spend their time listening to hip-hop artists bearing such canine
+Some teens spend their time listening to hip-hop artists bearing

-monikers as 'Lil Bow Wow and Snoop Dogg; students in Paws and Think are more
+such canine monikers as 'Lil Bow Wow and Snoop Dogg; students in

-focused on a lofty challenge: finding permanent homes for the dogs to save
+permanent homes for the dogs to save them from euthanasia.

-"It makes us work harder to get them trained, so they won't be put to
+"It makes us work harder to get them trained, so they won't be put

-sleep," Marvin said.
+to sleep," Marvin said.

-David said he's learned the lesson of responsibility -- and then some.
+David said he's learned the lesson of responsibility -- and then

 "I've learned how to bond with my (canine) companion.
-Maybe this will
+Maybe this

-along with," he said.
+easy to get along with," he said.

 |